-- 2.4.1 It is a statutory requirement under the Planning (Listed Buildings and Conservation Areas) Act 1990 for conservation area guidance produced by or on behalf of Local Authorities to be subject to public consultation, including a public meeting, and for the local authority to have regard to any views expressed by consultees. - 2.4.2 A draft of the Abbey Conservation Area Appraisal Area Appraisal and Management Plan was subject to a public and stakeholder consultation from 11th June 2021 to 6th August 2021.
+2.4.1 It is a statutory requirement under the Planning (Listed Buildings and Conservation Areas) Act 1990 for conservation area guidance produced by or on behalf of Local Authorities to be subject to public consultation, including a public meeting, and for the local authority to have regard to any views expressed by consultees.

+2.4.2 A draft of the Abbey Conservation Area Appraisal will undergo public and stakeholder consultation from 11th June 2021 to 6th August 2021.